Actor-comedian Orson Bean, 91, hit and killed by car in LA

-LOS ANGELES (AP) — Orson Bean, the witty actor and comedian, was hit and killed by a car in Los Angeles, authorities said.
+LOS ANGELES (AP) — Orson Bean, the witty actor and comedian who enlivened the game show “To Tell the Truth” and played a crotchety merchant on “Dr. Quinn, Medicine Woman,” was hit and killed by a car in Los Angeles, authorities said.
 He was 91.

 The Los Angeles County coroner’s office confirmed Bean’s Friday night death, saying it was being investigated as a “traffic-related” fatality.
-The coroner’s office provided the location where Bean was found, which matched reports from local news outlets.
+The coroner’s office provided the location where Bean was found, which matched reports from police.

-A man was walking in the Venice neighborhood when he was clipped by a vehicle and fell, Los Angeles Police Department Capt.
-Brian Wendling initially told local stations.
+A man was crossing the road outside of a crosswalk in the Venice neighborhood when he was clipped by a vehicle and fell, Los Angeles Police Department Officer Drake Madison said.
 A second driver then struck him in what police say was the fatal collision.
-Both drivers remained on the scene.
-Police were investigating and didn’t identify the pedestrian to local outlets, which named Bean based on eyewitness accounts.

-Bean enlivened such TV game shows as “To Tell the Truth” and played a crotchety merchant on “Dr. Quinn, Medicine Woman.”
+Both drivers remained on the scene, neither was impaired and Bean’s death was being treated as an accident, Madison said.

 “Mr. Bean’s face comes wrapped with a sly grin, somewhat like the expression of a child when sneaking his hand into the cookie jar,” The New York Times noted in a review of his 1954 variety show, “The Blue Angel.”
 It said he showed “a quality of being likable even when his jokes fall flat.”